Nicola Sturgeon tests positive for Covid-19

 The First Minister met Sinn Fein vice president and first minister designate of Northern Ireland, Michelle O’Neill, at Bute House earlier on Friday.

-MP for Glasgow North East Anne McLaughlin and Minister for Women’s Health, Maree Todd have wished her a speedy recovery.
+MP for Glasgow North East Anne McLaughlin and Minister for Women’s Health Maree Todd wished her a speedy recovery.

 Ms McLaughlin said: “This is just to get out of making me coffee, isn’t it?”